thexerocouk/thexerocouk.github.io/_posts/2026-04-18-open-wi-fi-got-encrypted.md

 ## What Is OWE Designed For?

-OWE is squarely aimed at **public, guest, and hotspot Wi-Fi**: coffee shops, hotels, airports, conference venues (yes, including hacker conferences 👀), retail stores, and libraries.
+OWE is squarely aimed at **public, guest, and hotspot Wi-Fi**: coffee shops, hotels, airports, conference venues (yes, including hacker conferences), retail stores, and libraries.
 Anywhere a shared passphrase is operationally impractical.
 It's also increasingly relevant to **BYOD guest networks** in enterprise environments, where the wireless layer is often left open or hidden behind a captive portal that does absolutely nothing for encryption.

 ---